We have a maximum mailbox size of 10GB and I’m currently using 7GB of it. However, when I look at my ost-file, I see

 - Sync Slider

 In Outlook 2013 and later, you can use the Sync Slider to only cache more recent items rather than the entire mailbox.
 Note that for Outlook 2013 this only applies to your own mailbox and not to any additional shared mailboxes you may have connected.
-For Outlook 2016, 2019 and Office 365, the sync slider applies to all cached mail folders.
+For Outlook 2016, 2019, 2021 and Microsoft 365, the sync slider applies to all cached mail folders.